Reconsidering Velocity Addition/Subtraction in Special Relativity: Affine structures

 \begin{definition} Let $A=(M,V,\phi)$ be n affine space.
 An \textbf{affine basis} $B$ of $A$ is a tuple $B=(o,b)$, where $o\in M$ and $b:=\{e_1,\cdots,e_n\}$ is a basis for $V$.
 We note that the basis $b$ of $V$ uniquely determines a dual basis $b^*=\{\theta^1,\cdots,\theta^n\}$ of $V^*$, the dual vector space to $V$.
 It satisfies $\theta^a(e_b)=\delta^a_b$. \end{definition}

 \begin{remark} Note that an affine basis determines $(n+1)$ points $\{o,o+e_1,\cdots,o+e_n\}$ which are not contained in any $m$-dimensional affine subspace with $m<n$.
-Hence we may equivalently characterise an affine basis of an $n$-dimensional affine space by $(n+1)$ points $\{p_0,p_1,\cdots,p_n\}\subset M$ which are independent in the sense of not being contained in any $m$-dimensional affine subspace for $m<n$.
-It is then obviously true that the differences $e_a:=p_a-p_0$ form a basis for $V$, independently of which of the $(n+1)$ points is selected as $p_0$. \end{remark}
+Hence we may equivalently characterise an affine basis of an $n$-dimensional affine space by $(n+1)$ points $\{p_0,p_1,\cdots,p_n\}\subset M$ which are independent in the sense of not being contained in any lower-dimensional affine subspace.
+It is then obviously true that the differences $e_a:=p_a-p_0$ form a basis for $V$, independent of which point $p_0$ is selected from the set of $(n+1)$ points. \end{remark}

 \begin{definition} An \textbf{affine chart} is a bijection $\phi_B:M\rightarrow\reals^n$ induced by an affine basis $B$ in the following way: the value of the $a$-th component in $\reals^n$ of $\phi_B(p)$ is